May 5, 2025

-Labour shortages and new sustainability requirements call for innovative solutions
+Labour shortages and new documentation requirements call for innovative solutions

 The construction industry in Scandinavia is facing an exciting but challenging future.
 On the one hand, there is strong demand for new construction and renovation work, and public investment in infrastructure – for example in healthcare – is expected to increase as a result of demographic changes.
-On the other hand, there are significant labour shortages, which is pushing the industry to find new solutions in both the short and long term. .
-In addition, increasingly stringent sustainability requirements are in the pipeline from both the EU and national authorities.
+On the other hand, there are significant labour shortages, which is pushing the industry to find new solutions in both the short and long term.
+In addition, increasingly strict environmental and documentation requirements are in the pipeline from both the EU and national authorities.

 Tom Myhre, Sustainability Director at Backe – one of Norway’s largest construction and property development companies – has worked in the construction industry for many years.
 With his in-depth knowledge of the industry, he points to two major trends that are already shaping everyday life in construction throughout Scandinavia:

 “We’re already seeing the emergence of two main trends throughout Europe, including Norway, Sweden and Denmark.
-First, there is a significant labour shortage, and second, there is a strong focus on sustainability,” says Tom Myhre.
+First, there is a significant labour shortage, and second, there is an intensive focus on environmental and climate matters,” says Tom Myhre.

 Labour shortage being felt on construction sites throughout Scandinavia